| Pub. 541, Partnerships |

 -

-An interest directly or indirectly owned by or for a corporation, partnership, estate, or trust is considered to be owned
+An interest directly or indirectly owned by, or for, a corporation, partnership, estate, or trust is considered to be owned

-or for its shareholders, partners, or beneficiaries.
+proportionately by, or for, its shareholders, partners, or beneficiaries.

 -

-includes only brothers, sisters, half-brothers, half-sisters, spouses, ancestors, and lineal descendants.
+rule, “family” includes only brothers, sisters, half-brothers, half-sisters, spouses, ancestors, and lineal descendants.

 -

-If a person is considered to own an interest using rule (1), that person (the “constructive owner”) is treated as if actually owning
+If a person is considered to own an interest using rule (1), that person (the “constructive owner”) is treated as if actually owning that interest when rules (1) and (2) are applied.
+However, if a person is considered to

-actually owning that interest in reapplying rule (2) to make another person the constructive owner.
+own an interest using rule (2), that person is not treated as actually owning that interest in reapplying rule (2) to make

 Example.